-If you use TR table rows then you may sometimes want to 2

-control the number of columns your control occupies.
-By default it is "1" - but you may want to define the control to 3

-span over more than one columns.
-4

-The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
-5

-It does not make sense in ITR rows, because these rows are explicitly not synched.
-50

-int-value

-rowspan Row spanning of control.
-Optional 1

-If you use TR table rows then you may sometimes want to control the number of rows your control occupies.
-By default 2

-it is "1" - but you may want to define the control two span 3

-over more than one columns.
-4

-The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
-5

-It does not make sense in ITR rows, because these rows are explicitly not synched.
-50

-int-value

-imagedisabled URL of image that is displayed if the control is disabled.
-Use properties VISIBLEPROP and INVISIBLEMODE to Optional gif

-disable the control. jpg

-jpeg

-submitbutton Set this property to true and the button will work as an Optional true

-and/or save form values. false

-i.e. password and username or complete search forms

-Default value is false.

-You should only use a 'Submitbutton' if the withformtag option of the pagebody tag is set true.

-tabindex Index that defines the tab order of the control.
-Controls are Optional -1

-resolve duplicates.
-0

-1

-2

-5

-10

-1 1
+If you use TR table rows then you may sometimes want to 2 control the number of columns your control occupies.
+By default it is "1" - but you may want to define the control to span over more than one columns.
+3 4 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
+5 It does not make sense in ITR rows, because these rows are explicitly not synched.
+50 int-value rowspan Row spanning of control.
+Optional 1 If you use TR table rows then you may sometimes want to 2 control the number of rows your control occupies.
+By default it is "1" - but you may want to define the control two span 3 over more than one columns.
+4 The property only makes sense in table rows that are snychronized within one container (i.e. TR, STR table rows).
+5 It does not make sense in ITR rows, because these rows are explicitly not synched.
+50 int-value imagedisabled URL of image that is displayed if the control is disabled.
+Optional gif Use properties VISIBLEPROP and INVISIBLEMODE to disable the control. jpg jpeg submitbutton Set this property to true and the button will work as an Optional true 'Submitbutton', that is neccessary if you want to transfer and/or save form values. false i.e. password and username or complete search forms Default value is false.
+You should only use a 'Submitbutton' if the withformtag option of the pagebody tag is set true. tabindex Index that defines the tab order of the control.
+Controls are selected in increasing index order and in source order to Optional -1 resolve duplicates.
+0 1 2 5 1 1

 32767

 Binding

 method (already explained above)

-Online help
+Online help 1

 title Text that is shown as tooltip for the control.
+Either specify the text "hard" by using this TITLE property - or use the TITLETEXTID in order to define a language dependent literal.
 Optional

-Either specify the text "hard" by using this TITLE property - or use the TITLETEXTID in order to define a language dependent literal.

 titletextid Text ID that is passed to the multi lanaguage management - representing the tooltip text that is used for the control.
 Optional

-Miscellaneous
+Miscellaneou 15

 testtoolid Use this attribute to assign a fixed control identifier that can be later on used within your test tool in order to do the object identification Optional

-67 NJX:FIELDLIST
+83 NJX:FIELDLIST